nyu-cs-gy-6533-fall-2022/assignment-1-images-rachione/README.md

 image3 -= image2;
 ```
 ## array index operator
-return rgb value at a specific index in image
+return 8-bit per pixel color at a specific index in image, RGB full color image will have 3 value for each pixel.
 ```cpp
 //first pixel value is 164
 cout << "first pixel value is " << image1[0] << endl;